ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 ![Sequence Diagram Unauthorized](Images/SequenceDiagramUnauthorized.png){width=60% #fig:SQD1}

 [@fig:SQD2] show a known actor accessing our site, logging in and sending a Cheep.
 The first Get request is the same as seen in [@fig:SQD1].
 It deviates during the authentication step as the actor presses the login link.
-As they log in, Microsoft Identity redirects them to Azure OIDC.
+As the actor logs log in, Microsoft Identity redirects them to Azure OIDC.
 Which then redirect to GitHub.

-After the actor has logged in, GitHub sends a token back to being logged on Azure.
-Their token is in the URL.
+After the actor has logged in, GitHub sends a token back to be checked by Azure.
+The token is in the URL.
 With it confirmed, the Razor page HTML Will change.

 Then the authorized user fills out the desired cheep and Chirps it.
 When that happens, Chirp.Razor constructs a CheepDTO and sends it through the core, where it is validated and sent to the repository.
-Afterwards it is committed to the database granted that Validation confirms.
+Afterwards it is committed to the database granted tha validation confirms.

-Then, confirmation of success is sent back until the razorpage redirects to itself to reload.
+Then, confirmation of success is sent back, at which point the razorpage redirects to itself to reload the content.

 ![Sequence Diagram Authorized](Images/SequenceDiagramAuthorized.png){width=60% #fig:SQD2}